top of page

 What Contributes to Reduced Range of Motion?

-Several factors may influence joint mobility, including:
+Several factors may influence joint mobility and flexibility, including:

 • Muscle tightness